 Stack corruption can lead to unpredictable execution of the program and can provide opportunities for execution of unintended or malicious code.

 The compilation systems for many languages and implementations can check to ensure that the list of actual parameters and any expected return match the declared set of formal parameters and return value (the subprogram signature) in both number and type.
-However, when the call is being made to an externally compiled subprogram, an object-code library, or a module compiled in a different language, additional checks are highly advisable to ensure a match between the expectations of the caller and the called subprogram.
+However, when the call is being made to an externally compiled subprogram, an object-code library, or a module compiled in a different language, additional checks are advisable to ensure a match between the expectations of the caller and the called subprogram.

 For functions that accept a variable number of parameters, parameter mismatches are particularly likely.